Meet The Team

 Owner & Founder

-It all began for founder Abby Durr while caring for her grandpa in his time of need.
-“I lived next door and didn’t have my own family yet, so I got to wash him, hold his hand, hear his life’s regrets, and help navigate his end-of-life care.”
+It all began for founder Abby Durr while caring for her grandfather.
+“I lived next door and didn’t have my own family yet, so I got to wash him, sit with him and hold his hand, and help navigate his end-of-life care.”

 Abby’s caregiving journey continued at a local assisted living and memory care community.
 She recalls when the first resident moved in, proudly telling everyone she was the first resident.
 “Before long, we had 92 residents.
-Learning each person’s story and care needs was so fulfilling.”
-During her years as care coordinator and marketing director, Abby learned of the vital role of referral agencies and felt called to help people in this way.
+Learning each person’s story and meeting their needs was so fulfilling.”
+During her years as care coordinator and marketing director, Abby learned about referral agencies and felt called to help people in this way.

-If you’re like most people, staying in your own home is Plan A. If the unexpected comes, we would be honored to help you identify trusted resources and alternative living options for your budget, lifestyle, and preferences.
+Most people hope to stay home until the end.
+If the unexpected comes, we would be honored to help you identify trusted resources and alternative living options for your budget, lifestyle, and preferences.

 Background: Prior to founding Silver Age, Abby worked as a certified nursing assistant (NAC), Care Coordinator, and Community Relations Director.
 This gives her an eye for the care levels, staffing, and management of facilities.
 Abby graduated from Seattle Pacific University with a BA in Sociology, and received her Nursing Assistant training at Bellevue Community College.